-11. SPECIAL CHARGES
+12. SPECIAL CHARGES

 The Company has formulated plans to consolidate or downsize sales and administrative functions and several plant operations as part of its overall plan to increase asset utilization and streamline administrative functions.
-Special charges of \$503,000 pretax or \$0.03 per share after tax were included in the quarter's results.
-The Company expects to record additional nonrecurring pretax charges of approximately \$1,100,000 related to these programs by its fiscal 2001 year-end.
-Management implemented the initial phase of several of these programs in the first quarter.
+Special charges of \$1,111,000 pretax or \$0.07 per share after tax were included in the year to date results.
+The Company expects to record additional nonrecurring pretax charges of approximately \$500,000 related to these programs by its fiscal 2001 year-end.
 The costs accrued for the implemented programs were based upon management estimates using the latest information available at the time the accrual was established.